Josh Phegley: Chicago White Sox

 Phegley was drafted by the Chicago White Sox in the first round (38th overall) of the 2009 MLB draft.
-Phegley started his professional career in 2009 at Class A with the Kannapolis hitting .224 with 9 home runs and 33 RBI in 52 games.
+Phegley started his professional career in 2009 at Single–A with the Kannapolis hitting .224 with 9 home runs and 33 RBI in 52 games.

-Then during an injury-plagued 2010 season, Phegley spent time at three different levels in the White Sox system, rookie league Bristol, Class A-Advanced Winston-Salem and Double-A Birmingham.
-His totals for the 2010 season were .284, 5 home runs and 26 RBI in 48 games.
+Then during an injury-plagued 2010 season, Phegley spent time at three different levels in the White Sox system, rookie league Bristol, High–A Winston-Salem and Double–A Birmingham.
+His totals for the 2010 season were a .284 batting average, five home runs and 26 RBI in 48 games.
 He did not play the full season because he was put on the disabled list more than once as he suffered from Idiopathic Thrombocytopenic Purpura (ITP), an uncommon blood autoimmune disorder that lowers platelet count and prevents blood from clotting.
 In November 2010 surgery he had his spleen removed, because doctors were of the view that the non-vital organ which is mainly a blood filter was where his platelets were being destroyed.

-Phegley then began the 2011 season at Double-A Birmingham but was promoted to Triple-A Charlotte for the last month of the season.
-He hit a combined .242, 9 home runs and 56 RBI in 116 games in 2011.
-Phegley spent the entire 2012 season at Triple-A Charlotte where he hit .266, 6 home runs, 48 RBI in 102 games.
+Phegley then began the 2011 season at Double-A Birmingham but was promoted to Triple–A Charlotte for the last month of the season.
+He hit a combined .242, with nine home runs and 56 RBI across 116 games.
+Phegley spent the entire 2012 season at Triple–A Charlotte where he hit .266 with six home runs and 48 RBI over 102 games.
+On November 19, 2012, the White Sox added Phegley to their 40-man roster to protect him from the Rule 5 draft.

-On July 5, 2013, Phegley was promoted from Triple-A after hitting .316 with 15 home runs, 18 doubles and 41 RBI.
-He collected his first Major League hit and RBI on a single off of Tampa Bay Rays pitcher Jeremy Hellickson on July 5, 2013.
-On July 7, 2013, Phegley recorded his first major league home run off of David Price.
+On July 5, 2013, Phegley was promoted to the major leagues for the first time after hitting .316 with 15 home runs, 18 doubles and 41 RBI with Charlotte.
+He collected his first major league hit and RBI on a single off of Tampa Bay Rays pitcher Jeremy Hellickson that same day.
+On July 7, Phegley recorded his first major league home run off of David Price.
 Phegley's first grand slam came four days later against Detroit's Aníbal Sánchez.
-In 2013, he batted .206/.223/.299 in 65 games.
+In 65 games during his rookie campaign, Phegley batted .206/.223/.299 with four home runs and 22 RBI.

-In 2014, he batted .216 with three home runs and seven RBIs in 11 games.
+In 2014, Phegley played in 11 games for the White Sox and batted .216/.211/.514 with three home runs and seven RBI.